Spend time at Marpa House

 Prices

-For accommodation and meals, the current prices for staying at Marpa House are below.
+Accommodation and meal prices for staying at Marpa House are listed below.
 All prices include the use of all facilities in the house and gardens, as well as three vegetarian meals per day.

 Weekly stays are charged at a reduced rate, and tariffs for longer stays can be agreed by arrangement with the secretary.